The Therapeutic Fraud Prevention Act

 The Therapeutic Fraud Prevention Act, H.R.
-2450, was introduced into the U.S. House of Representatives by Rep. Ted Lieu of California on May 19, 2015.
-Sent to the House Energy and Commerce Committee, it is currently languishing in the Subcommittee on Commerce, Manufacturing, and Trade.
+2450, was first introduced into the U.S. House of Representatives by Rep. Ted Lieu of California on May 19, 2015.
+It has since been reintroduced several times in the House and Senate but has languished in committee hearings.

 In this regard, it follows the strategy used by the Southern Poverty Law Center, which filed a lawsuit in the Superior Court of New Jersey in 2012, charging the organization JONAH ("Jews Offering New Alternatives for Healing" -- but formerly "Jews Offering New Alternatives for Homosexuality") for violating the state's Consumer Fraud Act, as they claimed that their counseling services could "cure" individuals who were gay.
 The trial (in June 2015) concluded with a jury determining that JONAH's claims were fraudulent and indefensible.
-JONAH, its founder (Arthur Goldberg, a disbarred attorney), and a counselor were ordered to compensate the plaintiffs for all fees paid for its services, as well as fees paid for mental health services necessitated by the distress caused by JONAH's actions.To read the text of HR 2450, go to this link.
-To read a fact sheet prepared by the office of Rep. Ted Lieu, go to this link.
+JONAH, its founder (Arthur Goldberg, a disbarred attorney), and a counselor were ordered to compensate the plaintiffs for all fees paid for its services, as well as fees paid for mental health services necessitated by the distress caused by JONAH's actions.To read the text of the 2023 version of HR 2450, go to this link.